shreevatsa/pdf-explorer/README.md

 This project parses (most) PDF files, into the above structures.
 It does nothing further in terms of interpreting the objects in any useful way.

+It is also (sort of, WIP) a "literate program" to some extent: read [here](https://shreevatsa.net/pdf-explorer/docs/about.html).

 Some notes:

 -   It can now round-trip via JSON.
 That is, if you dump to JSON and read back, you will get the exact same bytes.